josafatburmeister/BirdSongIdentification/README.md

 ### Local Installation of Dependencies

 Our pipeline requires Python 3.7 or higher and Jupyter, please make sure that both are installed.
 We recommend installing the dependencies of our pipeline in a virtual environment.
-To create a virtual environment, run the `venv` module inside the directory where you want to create the virtual environment:
+To create a virtual environment, run the `venv` module inside the repository:

 ```bash
 python3 -m venv env